TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

-When you are sure you have run all these scripts, then answer the following to proceed. *WARNING* Be sure you have run all these scripts successfully, otherwise lingering snaplinks in the system can cause the garbage-collector and rebalancer systems to lose data.
+When you are sure you have run all these scripts, then answer the following to proceed. *WARNING* Be sure you have run all these scripts successfully.
+If not, any lingering object that has multiple links will have the underlying files removed when the first link is deleted, which is data loss for the remaining links.

 Enter "delinked" when all delink scripts have been successfully run:
 ```